bensaufley/old-personal-website/source/pages/resume.md

 - **Technical Lead, UX** _Jan 2015 – Aug 2017_
 - **Web Designer & Front-End Developer** _2013 – Jan 2015_

-Managing and developing alongside the team of engineers responsible for building and maintaining the user experience across EverQuote's range of consumer-facing, business-facing, and internal applications.
-Responsible for code review, establishment and maintenance of code quality standards, project planning and execution, and working closely with other teams and company leadership to build full-stack implementations for short-term and long-term business opportunities.
+Software engineer, beginning as a designer/developer and growing into a full-stack subject matter expert for a large portion of the company’s consumer-facing infrastructure.
+Provided technical leadership, code review and standards, career growth support, and architectural leadership.
+Lead the development of two microservices that replaced the front end of the Rails monolith, significantly improving performance, using Go and React with TypeScript; and helped to lay the foundations and launch Kotlin-based third-party APIs with embeddable React widgets.

-<p style="text-align: center;">&bullet;</p>
+<p style="text-align: center;">~</p>

 **Millennium Partners Sports Club Management, LLC** _2009 – 2013_
 **Online Marketing Designer & Developer** _Boston, MA_

 Sole in-house developer and digital designer, working in collaboration with print designer.
-Designing, developing, and sending thousands of emails per week to club members, employees, and prospects, in addition to developing, maintaining and improving web pages and web applications in PHP and HTML.
-Creating and maintaining MySQL-backed web applications for a number of purposes including member communications and class scheduling.
-Also involved in video production and other design and marketing efforts.
+Designed, developed, and sent thousands of emails per week to club members, employees, and prospects, in addition to developing, maintaining and improving web pages and web applications.
+Created and maintained database-backed web applications for a number of purposes including member communications and class scheduling.

 ---